 EPF Taxation – 11 Points Government’s Clarification

 The Finance Ministry issued an 11-point clarification on the changes made in the Budget 2016-17 on tax treatment for provident fund and NPS (National Pension Scheme).
 “There seems to be some amount of lack of understanding about the changes made in the General Budget 2016-17 in the tax treatment for recognized Provident Fund & NPS,” the Finance Ministry said in a statement.

 Here are the clarifications issued by the Finance Ministry:

-2. Towards this objective, the Government has announced that 40 per cent of the total corpus withdrawn at the time of retirement will be tax exempt both under recognised Provident Fund and NPS.
+2. Towards this objective, the Government has announced that 40 percent of the total corpus withdrawn at the time of retirement will be tax exempt both under-recognized Provident Fund and NPS.

-3. It is expected that the employees of private companies will place the remaining 60 per cent of the Corpus in Annuity, out of which they can get regular pension.
-When this 60 per cent of the remaining corpus is invested in annuity, no tax is chargeable.
-So what it means is that the entire corpus will be tax free, if invested in annuity.
+3. It is expected that the employees of private companies will place the remaining 60 percent of the Corpus in Annuity, out of which they can get a regular pension.
+When this 60 percent of the remaining corpus is invested in an annuity, no tax is chargeable.
+So what it means is that the entire corpus will be tax-free, if invested in the annuity.

 4. The government in this Budget has also made another change which says that when the person investing in annuity dies and when the original corpus goes in the hands of his heirs, then again there will be no tax.

 5. The idea behind this mechanism is to encourage people to invest in pension products rather than withdraw and use the entire Corpus after retirement.